AlGregory23/fInal_project/README.md

 <br>
 Step-by-step answer:
 1. Copy column headers, create a new sheet title 'race' and paste column headers
-* select A56:I675 to selcet all data with race listed as strata, copy and paste to sheet titled 'race'
+* select A56:I675 to select all data with race listed as strata, copy and paste to sheet titled 'race'
 !['Q2 screenshot'](/step-1_q2.png)
 * Go to 'race' tab and insert pivot table of all data from 'race' sheet
 * Select values as rate